krober10nd/SeismicMesh/paper/paper.md

 # Background

 Generating a high quality graded mesh for a geophysical domain represents a challenge for seismological modeling using the Finite Element Method (FEM).
-In these applications, a domain is discretized typically with triangles/tetrahedral elements that vary widely in size around features of interest.
-These meshes are commonly used with the FEM to solve partial differential equations that model acoustic or elastic waves, which are used in seismic velocity model building algorithms such as Full Waveform Inversion (FWI) [@doi:10.1190/1.1441754; @virieux2009overview] and Reverse Time Migration [@10.1093/gji/ggv380].
+In these applications, a domain is discretized typically with triangular/tetrahedral elements that vary widely in size around features of interest.
+These meshes are commonly used with the FEM to solve partial differential equations that model acoustic or elastic waves, which are used in seismic velocity model building algorithms such as Full Waveform Inversion (FWI) [@doi:10.1190/1.1441754; @virieux2009overview] and reverse time migration [@10.1093/gji/ggv380].

 # Statement of Need

 Despite the fact that many mesh generation programs exist such as Gmsh [@doi:10.1002/nme.2579] and CGAL [@cgal:rty-m3-20b; @cgal:r-ctm2-20b], it is uncommon to find capabilities that incorporate geophysical data into the mesh generation process to appropriately size elements.
-This in part contributes to the reality that automatic mesh generation for geophysical domains largely still remains an unsolved problem.
+This in part contributes to the reality that automatic mesh generation for geophysical domains is not user-friendly.

 Some packages have been created to script mesh generation from geophysical datasets such as in coastal ocean modeling [e.g., @roberts2019oceanmesh2d; GMT and Terreno @gorman2008systematic] and reservoir modeling [e.g., MeshIT @cacace2015meshit].
 In a similar manner, the aim of this package is to provide a straightforward Python package to script mesh generation directly from seismic velocity models.
 This is accomplished first by building a mesh density function using seismic velocity data and then supplying these inputs to a mesh generator that can use these inputs and operate at scale.

 The mesh density function can be used as input other mesh generators.
-However, the usage of a particular sizing function can have impact on the mesh generation performance.
+However, the usage of a sizing function can have impact on the mesh generation performance.
 For example, Gmsh’s advancing front and Delaunay refinement methods construct the mesh incrementally and do not permit vectorization, which leads to reduced performance at scale in 2D/3D.
 In contrast, the DistMesh algorithm takes advantage of vectorization when querying a complex mesh density function making it efficient and competitive to Gmsh for this kind of meshing problem.

 # Core functionality